top of page

 No wonder Abraham longed for a better country, a heavenly one (Hebrews 11:16).
 Since we are citizens of heaven, it is only natural that we return to our homeland to enjoy our territory, inheritance, and heritage.
 A defining feature of Abraham's life was living in tents on earth, signifying that he was a sojourner and a temporary resident.
 His eyes were always fixed on that city with foundations, which is in heaven.

 Brothers and sisters, there is a spiritual book called "Pilgrim's Progress."
 It states that we are all travelers walking this heavenly path.
 Abraham's eyes were always set on the city with foundations, and after many years, the holy city of Jerusalem was revealed in the Bible.
 However, Abraham in the Old Testament had already seen it through faith.
 Today, we too use the eyes of faith to see this glorious holy city, this better homeland.
 Therefore, we must tread firmly on this heavenly path today.
 The Bible records that when the Israelites walked in the wilderness, the Lord specifically instructed them to sew a blue tassels on the corners of their garments (Numbers 15:38).
-This signifies that they are heavenly citizens walking a heavenly path.
+This signifies that they are heavenly citizens walking a heavenly pathway.

-(3) The way of the cross
+2. The way of the cross

 According to the typology in the Old Testament, the path the Israelites walked through the wilderness is the way of the cross.
 The Bible describes it as a "great and terrible wilderness" (Deuteronomy 1:19), meaning a harsh and challenging path—the way of the cross.
 This was ordained by God, for only by passing through the wilderness could they enter Canaan.
 In terms of experience, it signifies that only through the cross can one enter into the fullness of Christ.
 The Israelites spent forty years in the wilderness.
 In the Bible, "forty" is the number of trials.
 For instance, the Lord Jesus was tempted by the devil in the wilderness for forty days, which also signifies the experience of the cross.
 Thus, walking this path of the cross entails many hardships, carrying the meaning of trials from the Lord.

-In the past, the Israelites traveled from Rameses in Egypt to Gilgal in Canaan, completing a journey of forty-two stations.
+Back then, the Israelites traveled from Rameses in Egypt to Gilgal in Canaan, completing a journey of forty-two stations.
 In the Bible, "forty-two" is the number representing suffering (Revelation 12:6).
 Indeed, the way of the cross is marked by hardships and trials, yet it is filled with God's grace, enabling us to complete this journey.
 Revelation 14:1-5 records, "The Lamb standing on Mount Zion, and with Him were one 144,000...
 They follow the Lamb wherever He goes."
 This signifies that Jesus, as the Lamb, lived His life walking the way of the cross.
 The 144,000 followers of the Lamb symbolize those of us who dedicate our lives to following the Lord and walking the way of the cross.
 Having suffered with Him on earth, we now stand gloriously with Him in eternity on Mount Zion!
 How glorious!
 May the Lord reveal to us the preciousness of the way of the cross, so that we may stay on this path for life, and on that day, share in His glory in heaven.

-(4) The path of faith
+3. The path of faith

 For the Israelites of that generation, they had never seen Canaan and relied entirely on believing in the Lord's promise, not on what they saw.
-As 2 Corinthians 5:7 says, "For we live by faith, not by sight."
+As 2 Corinthians 5:7 says, "For we walk by faith, not by sight."
 They trusted in the Lord's word and moved forward in faith.
 However, the facts tell us that during the forty years in the wilderness, all those over twenty years old perished in the wilderness (except for Caleb and Joshua).
 They did not enter Canaan to inherit the promised land because of one reason—unbelief (Hebrews 3:19).

 Today, we are like the Israelites, setting our goal towards the fullness of Christ.
 Our feet tread on the path of faith, aiming to enter into the fullness of Christ.
 The road we walk is a path of faith.
 If we lose faith or harbor an evil heart of unbelief, the result will likewise be failure and collapse, unable to enter into the fullness of Christ.